coltongrainger/quamash/prelims/algebra.md

 #### Review

-We've at least touched on all the topics for the prelim exam, though I would like get more rote practice (e.g., in Bergman's supplemental exercises) with finite groups while we're here in the muck.
+We've at least touched on all the topics for the prelim exam, though I would like get more rote practice (e.g., in Bergman's supplemental exercises) with finite groups while we're in the muck.

-I hope we'll go through a few deep applications in lecture.
-Maybe...
+Other directions

 - universal properties for products and quotients
 - ramping up vocabulary endo- and auto-morphisms
-- constructing subgroup series
-- group actions for symmetries of polyhedra
+- symmetries of regular polyhedra
 - topological groups?

 ### Week 8: products of groups and series